samuel100/mlpipeline/README.md

 <img src="doc/imgs/sliding.png?raw=true" alt="tvs" width="400px"/>

-Here we see that whilst we start off using all the available data in the first snapshot as time moves in the backtest on we are using the most recent $n$ number of data points to fit our ML pipeline to.
+Here we see that whilst we start off using all the available data in the first snapshot as time moves in the backtest on we are using the most recent *n* number of data points to fit our ML pipeline to.

+To produce a backtesting framework it is critical that the data snapshot only contains data available a snapshot time (i.e. no peeking ahead).
+To this end, features like [Temporal Tables](https://docs.microsoft.com/en-us/sql/relational-databases/tables/temporal-tables?view=sql-server-2017) in SQL Server can be incredibly useful.

 Later in this article we will use these different snapshot methods on synthetic data to better demonstrate which method to use.